BoidCMS/boidcms.github.io/developer/reference.md

 ## Constants

 - **`App` (`bool`)**:
-This constant, defined in the `index.php` file in the root directory, is used to restrict direct access to PHP files.
-To implement this restriction, use the following syntax or an alternative:
+The `App` constant, defined in the `index.php` file located in the root directory, serves as a security measure to prevent direct access to PHP files.
+To enforce this restriction, use the following syntax or an alternative method:

 ```php
 defined( 'App' ) or die( 'Direct access to this file is restricted.' );